Spring gardens at Hughenden

 Spring is the perfect time to explore Hughenden's Italianate inspired gardens.
 The Disraeli's spent hours enjoying their beautiful garden either strolling the pleasure grounds or enjoying the evening sun from the parterre.

-Hughenden's gardens are starting to show the first signs of spring as snowdrops, daffodils, primroses and winter aconites all come through.
+Hughenden's gardens are starting to show the first signs of spring as primroses, daffodils and naturalised spring bulbs come through.

 Explore the formal gardens of Mary Anne, Benjamin Disraeli’s wife.
-Mary Anne created a domestic Victorian garden based on 16th-century Italianate gardening style incorporating terraces, lawns and a parterre.
-Her designs for planting on the south lawn are still reflected in the schemes designed by our current gardener.
+Mary Anne created a domestic Victorian garden based on 16th-century Italianate gardening style with terraces, lawns and a parterre.
+Her designs for planting are still reflected in the schemes laid out by our garden teams today.

 The bedding scheme on the parterre is changed every May and October.